georgeoshardo/SyMBac/README.md

 jupyter nbextension enable --py widgetsnbextension
 ```

+### If you're using a GPU:

-Check the version of `CUDA` you have installed using `nvidia-smi` and install the appropriate version of [cupy](https://cupy.dev/).
+Check the version of `CUDA` you have installed using `nvcc --version` and install the appropriate version of [cupy](https://cupy.dev/).
 For example, if you have `CUDA 11.4` you would install as follows:

 ```sh
 pip install cupy-cuda114
 ```